-Rappahannock Tribe reacquires ancestral Virginia land 350 years later
+Rappahannock Tribe reacquires ancestral Virginia land, 350 years later

 Fones Cliffs, an unusual outcropping of white diatomaceous earth, is on the east side of the river in Richmond County on the Northern Neck of Virginia.
 The formation stretches around four miles through pristine marshland and looks over a section of river that narrows from about a mile wide to half that, creating a prime fishing area for scores of eagles.

-Three Rappahannock towns were mapped in the area by the English explorer Capt.
-John Smith, who survived an ambush by the tribe at Fones Cliffs in 1608.
+Three Rappahannock towns were mapped in the area by the English explorer John Smith, who survived an ambush by the tribe at Fones Cliffs in 1608.
 In recent years, researchers and archaeologists from St. Mary’s College in Maryland have worked with the tribe to document ancestral territory going back thousands of years, including settlements and hunting grounds on both sides of the river and religious artifacts at the cliffs.

-Environmentalists hailed Friday’s deal, which does not cover the entire length of Fones Cliffs, as a major new approach in preservation by returning land to its native stewards.
+Environmentalists hailed the deal, which does not cover the entire length of Fones Cliffs, as a major new approach in preservation by returning land to its native stewards.
 The “landback” movement has gained momentum in the western United States, including with the 2020 acquisition of nearly 1,200 ancestral acres by the Esselen Tribe in Northern California, but there have been only modest efforts up until now in the east.

 And few arrangements have featured such extensive partnerships among private groups, tribes and the federal government as displayed with Fones Cliffs.

 “I do think this is unique and precedent-setting,” said Joel Dunn, president and chief executive of the Chesapeake Conservancy, which purchased the site for about $4 million.
-“There’s something magic happening here,” he said.
+“There’s something magical happening here,” he said.
 “It’s a great example of how important inclusion and ownership are to conservation.”

-Dunn’s group was helped by a donation from Charlottesville benefactor Carole Remmer Angle, a former pediatrician known as a leading researcher on the dangers of lead for children.
-Dunn said he connected with Angle through the efforts of musician and environmentalist Dave Matthews, and that Angle was attracted to the project as a way to honor her late husband, William Dodge Angle, who loved waterfowl.
+The group was helped by a donation from Charlottesville benefactor Carole Remmer Angle, a former pediatrician known as a leading researcher on the dangers of lead for children.
+Dunn said he connected with Angle partly through the efforts of musician and environmentalist Dave Matthews, and that Angle was attracted to the project as a way to honor her late husband, William Dodge Angle, who loved waterfowl.

 The National Fish and Wildlife Foundation also contributed to the purchase, through Walmart’s Acres for America program.
-The Conservancy gave a permanent easement to the U.S. Fish and Wildlife Service and donated title to the land to the Rappahannock Tribe, which will place it in trust with the Bureau of Indian Affairs.
+The Chesapeake Conservancy gave a permanent easement to the U.S. Fish and Wildlife Service and donated the title to the land to the Rappahannock Tribe, which will place it in trust with the Bureau of Indian Affairs.

+“Today really does mark a new direction for conservation, here and nationally, one that acknowledges and corrects this nation’s tragic history of injustices towards Native Americans,” said Jamie Williams, chief executive of the Wilderness Society, which helped arrange the partnership.

 The Fish and Wildlife Service controls an adjacent 250 acres, but more than 1,000 acres are privately owned and tied up in a bankruptcy proceeding involving a potential developer.
 The site that now belongs to the Rappahannock had been planned as an upscale residential community.